ayush7662/GVCC_Learning_portal/README.md

 - **Headers:** `Authorization: Bearer <token>`
 - **Response:** Array of progress objects with video details

-## Screenshot Protection Explanation

-The application implements several practical measures to discourage screenshot capture:

-1. **Right-click disable**: Prevents context menu access
-2. **Text selection disable**: Prevents text copying
-3. **Video drag disable**: Prevents video element manipulation
-4. **Email watermark**: Displays user email as a transparent overlay
-5. **Print Screen detection**: Shows warning toast when Print Screen is pressed
-6. **Tab blur detection**: Blurs video when user switches tabs

-### Browser Limitations

-These protections are **not foolproof** due to browser security restrictions:

-- Users can still use external screenshot tools (Snipping Tool, OBS, etc.)
-- Mobile devices can capture screenshots regardless of web protections
-- Browser extensions can bypass these restrictions
-- Screen recording software can capture content

-These measures serve as deterrents for casual users but cannot prevent determined individuals from capturing content.
-For true content protection, consider:
-- DRM (Digital Rights Management) solutions
-- Streaming with encrypted protocols (HLS with AES encryption)
-- Watermarking at the server level
-- Legal agreements and terms of service

-## Sample Videos

-The project includes a seed script that populates the database with 3 sample videos.
-Currently, these use publicly available sample videos and placeholder thumbnails:

-- **Introduction to React** - 10 minutes
-- **JavaScript ES6 Features** - 12 minutes
-- **Node.js Fundamentals** - 15 minutes

 To use your own videos:
 1. Place MP4 files in `client/public/videos/`